Yeovil District Hospital NHS Foundation Trust

-Yeovil District Hospital NHS Foundation Trust runs Yeovil District Hospital in Yeovil, Somerset, England.
-It provides acute care for a population of about 180,000, people living in South Somerset, North and West Dorset, and parts of Mendip.
-The hospital admits around 30,000 inpatients or day cases each year and treats more than 90,000 people in the outpatient appointments.
-Approximately 40,000 people are treated in Accident and Emergency and 1,300 babies are born in the maternity unit each year.
+Yeovil District Hospital NHS Foundation Trust was a NHS trust that previously ran Yeovil Hospital in Yeovil, Somerset, England.
+The trust merged with Somerset NHS Foundation Trust in April 2023.

+History

+On 1 April 1991, East Somerset NHS Trust was formed managing Yeovil District Hospital and services in the wider community.
+South Somerset Primary Care Trust took over running community services from 1 April 2002.

+Then on 1 June 2006, East Somerset NHS Trust became a foundation trust renaming to Yeovil District Hospital NHS Foundation Trust to reflect the fact that it solely managed Yeovil District Hospital.

 Performance

 Developments

 The trust set up a joint venture, Southwest Pathology Services, with Taunton and Somerset NHS Foundation Trust and Integrated Pathology Partnerships in 2012.
 All routine pathology, apart from histopathology, is now performed at a separate site which also handles GP tests.
 Essential service laboratories are established in the hospitals for urgent tests.
 Turnround times for both GP and hospital tests has improved and costs have been reduced.

 In December 2014, the trust established a 15-year strategic estate partnership to fund and manage a new health campus with construction companies Interserve and Prime.
 The £70 million deal will enable the trust to expand the number of beds for patients with dementia, create a GP practice, a nursing home and a retail pharmacy and to relocate its day surgery service onto the campus.

 It started a 12-month trial with the Babylon Health app for staff of the trust in December 2016.